 The electric system includes a 13.1kWh high-voltage lithium-ion battery

-As a result of a great combination between the electric and gas engine, the car is capable of producing 404 PS and 640 Nm of torque, increasing up to 104 PS and a significant 240 Nm compared to its non-plug-in models.
+As a result of a great combination of the electric and gas engine, the car is capable of producing 404 PS and 640 Nm of torque, increasing up to 104 PS and a significant 240 Nm compared to its non-plug-in models.

 NEW 2018 RANGE ROVER SPORT l EXTERIOR l INTERIOR l DRIVING SCENES